 11. The Bottom Line

-Before attempting this strategy with real capital, it is essential to practice extensively on a demo account or with micro-lots.
+Before attempting this strategy with real capital, it is strongly advised to practice extensively on a demo account or with micro-lots.
 Master the mechanics, test your emotional discipline, and prove profitability on a small scale before you even consider scaling up.

 To discover more powerful Trading Strategies, be sure to follow Piprider.
 If you have any questions about this strategy, leave them in the comments below!